 Senado Square is a paved town square in Macau and part of the UNESCO Historic Centre of Macao World Heritage Site.
 It is located in the central area of the Macau peninsula.
 There are numerous shops selling name brand goods, traditional Chinese restaurants, and cafes around the square.
 Fashionable clothes, famous snacks, and the scenic environment make it a popular attraction.
 Lion and dragon dances are usually held on special days such as the Chinese Spring Festival.
-Take a break from sightseeing or shopping and relax around the square while enjoying the energy of the place and people watching.
+We have a review on Leal Senado building, the structure that was once the city’s main political hub.